 I hope this site will become a hub for information about peacock spiders, mostly featuring my own content but also that of others who contribute to our knowledge.
 A place where you can see what the various species look like, how they behave, where they live and what else might be interesting about them.
 Ideas about how to improve this website are always welcome.
 You can contact me (Jurgen Otto) on my email firstname.lastname@example.org

 All photographs are copyright Jurgen Otto.
 Non-commercial use is permitted if you credit me and provide a link to this site.
 For anything ommercial or if you are not sure get in touch.
+If you want to use any videos also contact me.

 For videos visit my YouTube channel and Vimeo site, links to these are also in tabs in the main menu.
 My YouTube channel features relatively few videos, all edited to tell a particular story.
 My Vimeo site is intended to present a lot more clips, but largely unedited ones.
 Since I will be uploading at least one video every week to my Vimeo site it is worth checking frequently.
 For still images got to my flickr, and fore news, updates and regular posts visit my Facebook page